Optimal control under uncertainty: Application to the issue of CAT bonds

 \begin{remark} In these examples, we deal with \textit{per event} CAT bonds.
 One also can deal with aggregated losses within the period.
-In this case, one needs to remember the current accumulation of claims and to introduce another dimension in the output process $X$. \end{remark}
+In this case, it requires to record the current accumulation of claims and to introduce another dimension in the output process $X$. \end{remark}

 \begin{remark} In practice, in general, a partial default below 70\%-80\% of the capacity does not end the CAT bonds: the coupon is reduced by the proportional loss and another loss may lead to the complete default, using the same limits.
 Here, for simplification, the CAT bond ends whenever the layer is attained. \end{remark}